revature-13Aug18-java/code-samples-for-Martin-Smallwood/p1_Martin_Smallwood/README.md

 # README

-This is the first time I created a full-stack application including Java, Database, and HTML.
-The application in question would be used to allow employees to submit reimbursements and look at their own reimbursements.
-Managers would be able to approve or deny reimbursements, view all reimbursements, and do anything employees could do.
+This is an employee reimbursement managing application.
+The application allows employees to request reimbursements and have managers approve or deny them.

+Any user should be able to log in.
+Any user should be able to submit a reimbursement.
+Any user should be able to view/edit their own profile information.
+Any user should be able to view all of their own reimbursements.
+A manager should be able to approve/deny reimbursements.
+A manager should be able to view all reimbursements/employees.